divyajeettt/spammer/README.md

 python3 main.py
 ```

-After enntering your desired delays, place your cursor where you wish the spam-text to go, for example in a chat on WhatsApp.
+After entering your desired delays, place your cursor where you wish the spam-text to go, for example in a chat on WhatsApp.
 Let the magic begin.